Skip to Main Content

 • Government publications are primary sources

-• You get to participate (sometimes) in creating government information
+• Sometimes, YOU get to participate in creating government information.

 Government information can be complicated, because

-• Most government publications are the results of government processes, many of which are complicated and drawn out
+• Most government publications are the results of government processes, many of which are complicated and lengthy.

 The more you know about government processes, the easier government information is to work with.
 If you feel overwhelmed at times, you're not alone!
 Often, even government specialists need to look at reference materials, or brush up on their civics to find certain publications.
 And it can take specialists a while to find or understand specific materials.